“Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.”

 When we multiply grace and peace, we ignite spiritual fuel for our Christian journey.
-We can no more live the Christian life without spiritual fuel than we can operate our car without gas and oil.
+We can no longer live a Christian life without spiritual fuel than we can operate our car without gas and oil.
 If we are not going anywhere for the Lord, we will not need much spiritual fuel.
-However, if we expend a great amount of spiritual energy, we need to increase the volume of our spiritual fuel.
+However, if we expend a great amount of spiritual energy, we need to increase our spiritual fuel volume.
 The spiritual fuel here is grace and peace.
 We consume vast amounts of grace in serving the Lord (2 Co 12:9; He 4:16; Ja 4:6).
 We need great peace and settlement of soul while serving Him.
 The battle will wear us down without replenishment from the Lord.

 One of the great benefits of some stock is that it compounds its interest.
 This is one of the reasons that the rich get richer.
 Microsoft keeps getting bigger and bigger because its assets keep multiplying.
-Bill Gates’ wealth, the founder of Microsoft, as of this writing is $40.530400 billion.
+Bill Gates’ wealth, the founder of Microsoft, as of this writing, is $40.530400 billion.
 If I had as much money as Gates, I might be inclined occasionally to withdraw some of it to use right now.
 Some people let their wealth accumulate.
-God wants us to multiply grace and peace in our lives so that we will use those blessings in time.
+God wants us to multiply grace and peace in our lives to use those blessings in time.
 Do you draw on your spiritual assets from time to time?